 - If a tenant believes the landlord is not fulfilling the landlord’s duties and obligations by providing a dwelling that meets all applicable housing codes, the tenant has the right to ask the court’s assistance.
 (See Rent Escrow Process section for more information)

 - Dwelling must be provided with a heating system capable of maintaining a minimum of 68 degrees in each habitable room.

-- A tenant’s application for rental of a residential unit may not be refused because of race, creed, color, national origin, sex, disability, age, marital status or familial status.
+- A tenant’s application for rental of a residential unit may not be refused because of race, color, national origin, sex, religion, familial status, disability, military status, ancestry, sexual orientation and gender identity.
+(Age is a protected class in Ohio for lending only.)
 For discrimination complaints or more information, you may contact the Fair Housing Center at (419) 243-6163 or visit their website at Toledo Fair Housing Center.

 - Tenants in dwellings of a single rental unit must provide their own containers for the sanitary and safe storage and disposal of trash.
 Landlords must provide trash receptacles for tenants in dwellings of two or more units.